kishandaki/esparkbiz-practical-assignment/README.md

 ### Demo Credentials
 ---
-*Make sure you have run the command `php artisan db:seed --class UserTableSeeder` before you use these credentials.*
+*Make sure you have run the command `php artisan db:seed` before you use these credentials.*
 **Admin Login **
 **User:** dev.admin@yopmail.com
 **Password:** admin@123